 I am also planning to write a more popular account of this extraordinary text and its importance, since it represents nothing less than a Greek version of the Reformation and Counter-Reformation (or indeed 'clash of civilizations'), with its own share of reformers, martyrs and popular hostility to freedom of thought and belief (see my article 'God, Science and Socrates' of 2003).
 This is the most radical interpretation of this papyrus that has been proposed, and I do not expect it to be widely believed in this generation, because that would require a revolution in our thinking about fifth-century Athens, which was in its heyday a tolerant and open society but in 430 B.C.E. banned astronomy and put Anaxagoras on trial, as I have shown in 'Eclipse and Plague: Themistocles, Pericles, Anaxagoras, and the Athenians’ War on Science' (2020).
-I shall be surprised to see it disproved rather than merely denied or ignored.
+I shall be surprised to see my interpretation disproved rather than merely denied or ignored.
 The new study of the papyrus by F. Jourdan, for instance, does not even tell the reader what my hypothesis is, even though the author attempts to respond to it.
 I have already taught several courses on this topic, including one in Modern Greek at the Aristotelian University of Thessaloniki.
 For a video of a lecture I gave in Athens on this topic click here, and for an interview on it for the Ideas Roadshow with Howard Burton here.

 Empedocles' Poem On Nature